junxit/us-congress-bills-110/bill.md

 - Whereas beverage alcohol is a unique product and is regulated in such a way as to encourage social responsibility;
 - Whereas parents should be encouraged to talk to their children about the dangers of underage drinking;
 - Whereas the goal of the We Don't Serve Teens campaign is to educate parents and community leaders about effective ways of reducing underage drinking;
-- Whereas the We Don't Serve Teens campaign seeks to unite State officials, business leaders, parents, and community leaders in fighting underage drinking;
 - Whereas the Federal Trade Commission has partnered with other Government entities, members of the beverage alcohol industry, and members of the advocacy community to educate the public on the dangers of underage drinking;
 - Whereas the Federal Trade Commission has created a Web site, www.dontserveteens.gov, as a resource for parents, educators, and community leaders concerned with underage drinking;
-- Whereas Congress has demonstrated its commitment to the prevention of underage drinking by enacting the Sober Truth on Preventing Underage Drinking Act (STOP), which recognizes that the 3-tier system (manufacturer, wholesaler, and retailer) and continued State regulation of the sale and distribution of alcohol are critical to preventing access to alcohol by persons under 21 years of age; and
+- Whereas Congress has demonstrated its commitment to the prevention of underage drinking by enacting the Sober Truth on Preventing Underage Drinking Act (STOP), which recognizes that the continued State regulation of all three tiers of the beverage alcohol industry (manufacturer, wholesaler, and retailer), as well as of the sale, distribution, transportation, and importation of alcohol is critical to preventing access to alcohol by persons under 21 years of age; and
-- Whereas the We Don't Serve Teens campaign recognizes that all 3 tiers of the beverage alcohol industry play a key role in the prevention of underage drinking, and unites all of those participants in a concerted effort to protect America's youth: Now, therefore, be it
+- Whereas the We Don’t Serve Teens campaign seeks to unite State officials, business leaders, parents, community leaders, and all three tiers of the beverage alcohol industry in fighting underage drinking, and unites all those participants in a concerted effort to protect America’s youth: Now, therefore, be it

-That the Congress—
+That the House of Representatives—

 - **(1)** supports the goals and ideals of campaigns working to improve long-term public health and well being, including campaigns that work to prevent underage drinking of alcoholic beverages, such as the We don’t Serve Teens Campaign;
 - **(2)** encourages Americans to utilize resources, including the Web site of the Federal Trade Commission at www.dontserveteens.gov and the Web site of the National Institute of Alcohol Abuse and Alcoholism at www.alcoholfreekids.org, that provide a wealth of information beneficial to combating and reducing such underage drinking; and